 Hulk — Occupational Therapy

-A brilliant nuclear physicist who was struck with gamma rays from a bomb he was saving a bystander from.
+A brilliant nuclear physicist who was struck by gamma rays from a bomb he was saving a bystander from.

 Pros: Extreme strength.